ralvescosta/medium_go_circleci_and_sonarqube/README.md

 ```

-In our workflows we can see something diferente, it's because we wanted the build job execute only after the lint job finished their execution.
+In our workflows we can see something different, it’s because we wanted the build job to execute only after the lint job finished their execution.

 ## Test and coverage Job